prettier/prettier/tests/format/markdown/html/multiline.md

 1. Some test text, the goal is to have the html table below nested within this number.
-When formating on save Prettier will continue to add an indent each time pushing the table further and further out of sync.
+When formatting on save Prettier will continue to add an indent each time pushing the table further and further out of sync.

     <table class="table table-striped">
     <tr>